bombchus/z64-music-wiki/docs/advanced/audiobanks/building-audiobanks.md

     ## ## ## ## | xx xx xx xx -- -- -- -- -- -- -- -- -- -- -- --
     ```

-    - `xx xx xx xx`: Drum address pointer, there are as many address pointers as there are drums defined by `NUM_DRUM`
+    - `xx xx xx xx` = Drum address pointer, there are as many address pointers as there are drums defined by `NUM_DRUM`
-    - `--`: Padding to byte 16 for alignment
+    - `--` = Padding to byte 16 for alignment

     !!! info "NULL Address Pointer"
         Addresses that have no information pointed to will be zeroed out, in this case it's important to pay attention to `NUM_INST`, `NUM_DRUM`, and `NUM_SFX` as they define how many addresses there will be in each pointer list; this is important to know because padding is also represented by zero values.